AnirudhSethuraman/ibmwatson-chatbot/README.md

 # Prerequisite

-*  IBM Cloud account - may be lite or paid one .
+*  IBM Cloud account - may be lite or paid plan .

 # Step 1 : Set up an instance of Watson Assistant

 1. Log in to IBM cloud using your credintials.
+Link-> https://cloud.ibm.com/login

-Link-> https://cloud.ibm.com/login If you have no IBM cloud account. press https://cloud.ibm.com/registration to register.
+         If you have no IBM cloud account. press https://cloud.ibm.com/registration to register.

 2. After Siging-In go to the IBM Cloud catalog, to provision an an instance of Watson Assistant.